alanflai/pdfwizard/README.md

 Then unzip in a folder of your choice in your system (we refear to it as [app_dir]).

-Create a python virtualenvironmnet in the chose directory
+Create a python virtualenvironment in the chosen directory

     [app_dir]\python -m venv venv
     [app_dir]\venv\Scripts\activate